Well, that was a full month, wasn’t it? April 2020 was a bitch.

 I loved Italy, but it was easy to see how the virus could spread quickly through Rome.
 One time, on a crowded bus in near Termini Station, some young ragazzo sneezed without covering his mouth, coating my face in a fine sheen of snot.
 Perhaps coincidence, but by the end of the trip I was sick.

-New York may had similar cultural norms.
-I was no expert on that city, but compared to Tokyo it didn’t seem like a very hygiene-conscious place.
+New York may have had hygiene levels similar to Rome.
+I was no expert on NYC, but compared to Tokyo it didn’t seem like a very hygiene-conscious place.
 This became apparent when news stories appeared to remind Americans of the proper way to cover their faces when sneezing, or how to wash their hands.

 I had always washed my hands the proper way because it made common sense, just as it made common sense to remove my shoes when I entered a house.
 The Japanese had standards for cleanliness that were superior to the West centuries ago, and they were still superior now.